ricardas98/hangman-game/README.md

 ### Tests

 API functionality were tested using Jest and Supertest libraries.
-There were 15 tests created in total.
-Tests check response formats, status codes and response data.
+There were 16 tests created in total.
+Tests check and validate response formats, status codes and response data.
 Test count:
 * POST - 3
 * PUT - 7
 * DELETE - 3
 * GET - 2
+* NON-EXISTING API URL - 1

 To run tests you have to navigate to the "server" folder of the project and type ```npx jest```